Corsinvest/cv4pve-barc/README.md

 snapshots: 0% complete...failed".
 The problem is **Proxmox VE unprotect only the snapshos it knows**.

-Whit parameter **--unprotect-snap** is possible to disable protection snap.
+Whit parameter **--unprotect-snap** is possible to disable snapshot protection.

 ## Configuration and use